 Mandatory paid sick leave is a hot topic in the HR world today.
 Employees are waking up realizing the importance of taking care of themselves and the people they love, and employers are being required to respond to that reality.
 A number of states and cities have either enacted laws that offer paid sick leave to employees, or are on the cusp of doing so.
 Eight states have stepped up to the plate: Connecticut, California, Massachusetts, Oregon, Vermont, Arizona, Washington and Rhode Island.
 Washington D.C. is also included in this mix.
-With more states and large cities expected to propose sick leave laws in the coming year, it should be at the forefront of business discussions across the nation.
+With more states and large cities expected to propose sick leave laws in 2018, it should be at the forefront of business discussions across the nation.

 Before discussing the paid sick leave laws, it is important to understand exactly what “paid sick leave” means.
 Paid sick leave is time an employee spends away from work to care for their health or safety or the health or safety of their family members without losing pay.
 That seems simple enough.
 But, when you throw legislation in to the mix, the result is far more complex.
 The laws that have been enacted include a full spectrum of detail - from defining which employers must provide coverage, to how much paid sick leave is required by an employer, to what the paid sick leave can be utilized for.